mcibique/vue-testing-examples/README.md

 });
 ```

 Problem solved but we basically copied the logic from the store in our test.
 This solution doesn't scale well for large applications.
-Imagine doing this with much more complex component and store.
+Imagine doing this with much more complex components and store.
 Imagine if two or more smart components need the same part of the store.
 Are we going to repeat the same set up again and again?
-Let's find a better way on how to reuse existing store and don't repeat the logic.
+Let's find a better way on how to reuse the existing store without repeating the logic.
 A naive approach would be to just try to import the store, right?

 ```js
 import { mount } from '@vue/test-utils';